PHYSICAL THERAPY & OCCUPATIONAL THERAPY-HAND THERAPY AT MISSOULA BONE & JOINT

 Trauma, surgery, or overuse injuries can create scarring, fibrosis, or improper healing of soft tissues that can lead to chronic pain and limited mobility.

-Marla Crago, PT, certified ASTYM ™ provider at Missoula Bone & Joint Physical Therapy, can help reduce pain and pressure over tendons, and improve scarring and soft tissue mobility to treat chronic tendonitis, repetitive overuse conditions, sprains, strains, and a variety of other diagnoses.
+Therapists certified in ASTYM ™ and IASTYM™ provide this service at Missoula Bone & Joint Physical Therapy.
+It can help reduce pain and pressure over tendons, and improve scarring and soft tissue mobility to treat chronic tendonitis, repetitive overuse conditions, sprains, strains, and a variety of other diagnoses.

 With a specific treatment regimen supported by clinical research and years of outcomes studies, a course averaging 8-12 sessions helps most people see improvements and return to activities with less pain and restored movement.

-At Missoula Bone & Joint, licensed athletic trainers support 18 of the region’s high schools.
+At Missoula Bone & Joint, licensed athletic trainers support local and regional high schools.
 They also support MHSA-directed public and private secondary schools, youth sporting events, Missoula Marathon, rodeos, tournaments, and Special Olympics in the Missoula area.

 Missoula Bone & Joint athletic trainers work with our physicians and other healthcare professionals to optimize activity and participation of athletes and patients of all ages and experience levels.
 Learn more about our athletic training program.